Register for Classes

 Registration is conducted at the College prior to the beginning of each semester.
 Current information about the registration schedule and registration procedures is published each semester in the Schedule of Classes and on the RCC website.
 Students are responsible for complying with registration policies and procedures and meeting established deadlines.

 Students may register in person at the Glenns Campus, Warsaw Campus, or King George site for classes taught at either campus.
 Eligible students may also register online via myRCC on the RCC website.
 All students are encouraged to register for classes as early as possible.
 Registration dates are listed in the class schedule each semester.
 Tuition and fees may be paid in person on the Glenns or Warsaw Campus or online via myRCC.
 Registration is not complete until tuition and fees are paid.

 Inquiries and requests for information pertaining to registration should be addressed to:

 Eligible students may register online via myRCC during the published registration period.
-Students may add classes online during the first full week of the semester.
-After the first full week instructor permission is required to add classes and registration is conducted through the Admissions and Records Office.
+Students may add classes online once classes begin through the published add deadline.

-Classes can be dropped online through the last day of the add/drop period.
+Classes can be dropped online through the last day of the published drop period with a refund.
 Web registration instructions can be found on the RCC website on the class schedule webpage.

 Addition of a Course